 - providing coping tools when faced with anxiety

 - facilitating insights into the experiences of fear and stress

 - teaching relaxation techniques such as meditation, yoga, and deep breathing

 - slowly exposing someone to a social situation so that triggers can be further explored

 - slowly re-exposing someone to their triggers to eventually learn they are safe

-Thousands of men and women have overcome their fears with social anxiety disorder treatment.
+Thousands of men and women have overcome their fears with social anxiety treatment.
 However, it’s important to remember that if you’re experiencing an addiction, social anxiety disorder treatment alone isn’t going to help.
 In fact, experts stress the importance of getting treatment for both an addiction and a mental illness (such as social anxiety disorder) at the same time.

 If you or a loved one needs help with addiction or social anxiety, contact a mental health professional for assistance!
 The sooner you get treatment, the sooner it’s possible to enjoy a life without anxiety and substance use.